Frequently Asked Questions for Prospective Students and New Applicants

 - What should a former Binghamton University student do to apply to the Graduate School?

 - Is graduate admission ultimately decided by the Graduate School or by the department?
-And do I need to send one package of application materials to the grad school and another to the department separately when I apply?
+How do I submit my documents when I apply?
+Does the department need documents?

 - Do you consider the reputation of applicant's undergraduate university?
 Is it important?